saltedge/sca-authenticator-ios/SaltedgeAuthenticatorSDKv2/README.md

     ```swift
         SEConnectionManagerV2.createConnection(
-            by: connectionUrl,
+            by: connectionBaseUrl, // Base url of the Connection
-            data: connectionData,
+            params: connectionData,
             pushToken: pushToken,
             appLanguage: "en",
             success: { response in
                 // assign received id as connection id
-                // use received connectUrl string for openning webView for future user authentication
+                // use received connectUrl string for openning a webView for future user authentication
             },
             failure: {
                 // handle error